 The AERO.qc is designed to support a standard reference level of -20dBFS via its digital inputs.
 Other levels can be supported as the slow-moving Input AGC will easily compensate for any level differences.
-The AERO.qc contains a host of built in signal generation capabilities that are useful for both level calibration of downstream equipment, and for channel identification.
 Please see Chapter 4 for detailed information.